 You and your family can help make the loading quicker by packing everything you can into labelled boxes, disassembling furniture (such as bedframes, tables, work benches, etc), and arranging rooms to be easily accessible.

 If you get professional help with packing (either full or partial), these costs would be separate and wouldn’t be included in the cost of moving time.

 6. Travel Time

-If you live outside of Ottawa, we charge the actual travel time.
+If you live outside of Ottawa, like moving to Pontiac and Montreal, we charge the actual travel time.